Pernix

 parallel sub‑agents

 Within a turn, the main agent can spawn workers — sub-agents in their own sessions, each on whichever model fits its task best.
 A slow planner orchestrates fast editors.
-A vision model and a code-specialist run side by side.
+A vision model and a code-specialist run side by side — and the UI shows the whole fleet live as it fans out.

 • different models per worker